billmei/designing-virtual-worlds/README.md

 # Designing Virtual Worlds: Complexity, Emergence, and Cellular Automata

-**Note: This is *not* my work, it's a repo of files from a workshop during Waterloo Unlimited 2010.
+**Note: This is *NOT* my work, it's a repo of files from a workshop during Waterloo Unlimited 2010.**

 This workshop looks at how simple rules can lead to complex, unexpected results.
 We start with a basic simulated world and add rules and simple creatures, exploring what happens when these rules are changed.
 Programming experience is not required.